opitzconsulting/jquery-mobile-angular-adapter/README.md

 the initial state of the `ng-options` collection.
 Chaning the `ng-options` collection will not update the widget.

+### widget `table`

+- Dynamically adding rows results in wrong styling:
+  The table widget of jQuery Mobile does not yet contain a refresh method.
+This will be implemented in jqm 1.3.1, see here: https://github.com/jquery/jquery-mobile/issues/5570

 ##Integrating custom jquery mobile plugins with angular